martyan/react-customizable-progressbar/README.md

 .RCP__pointer {}
 ```

-You can use these default indicator styles to center it both horizontally and vertically
+You can use these default indicator styles to center it both horizontally and vertically:
 ```css
 .your-indicator {
     display: flex;